 The national tourist information network is Infotur, and has desks in many hotels and at the larger airports and branches in most major cities and resorts, though many are rudimentary affairs.
 The friendly staff are generally willing to help with all sorts of queries, though they do try to steer visitors towards the state-run tourist apparatus.
 They carry a few basic guides and maps but are generally low on free literature and printed information.
 You can, however, book hotel rooms, rental cars, organized excursions and long distance bus tickets through them.
 Officially they do not supply information on paladars or casas particulares, though the staff are often willing to help with their own recommendations.

 The three principal national travel agents, Cubanacán, Cubatur and Havanatur, have offices in most major cities and resorts and effectively double up as information offices, particularly in those places where there is no Infotur office.
 Though their principal aim is to sell you their own packages and organized excursions, the staff are accustomed to supplying any kind of tourist information.
 These agencies can also book hotel rooms and are usually the most convenient place to book Víazul bus tickets.
 Be aware that all information outlets and travel agents in Cuba, including Cuban websites, are run by the state and are unlikely to offer impartial advice on, for example, accommodation deals or places to eat.

 With very little printed tourist literature it’s well worth checking the internet for tourist information.
-The official Cuban sites, wcubaweb.cu and wdtcuba.com are worthwhile but foreign sites tend to be more reliable.
-Among the best are wcubaabsolutely.com, particularly good for Havana, and wcuba-junky.com.
+The official Cuban sites, cubaweb.cu and dtcuba.com are worthwhile but foreign sites tend to be more reliable.
+Among the best are lahabana.com and cuba-junky.com.

 An international network of tourist information offices is run by the Cuban Tourist Board.
 There are branches in several Latin American and European countries, including the UK, as well as in Canada and China.